gaelcolas/Sampler/README.md

         - [x] Save test results in XML
         - [x] Upload test results to Appveyor
         - [ ] Run tests in another (Clean) Process
+    - [ ] Generate the help
+        - [x] PlatyPS to update the help MDs in BuildOutput\docs
+        - [x] PlatyPS to generate the help MAML in BuildOutput\SampleModule
+        - [ ] Either Remove Comment-Based help, or add .EXTERNALHELP (see precedence when both comment-based and maml)
     - [ ] Run QA tests
         - [x] Ensure each function file has an associated test file
         - [ ] Ensure each Class file has an associated test file